shapeandshare/rowantree.contracts/README.md

 # Rowan Tree Contracts
-This solution contains the Python contracts for The Rowan Tree.
+Python contracts for The Rowan Tree.

 ## Installation
 The latest version be using pip: